SoftSiGroupMMR/About/README.md

 * * *
 ## Repositories
-Here you can find all the repositpories for our services ect. for this project.
+Here you can find all the repositpories of our services ect. for this project.
+Most of them can also be found [in the root of this project](https://github.com/SoftSiGroupMMR).
 | | |
 |:-------|:-------------------------------------------------|
 |[Frontend](https://github.com/SoftSiGroupMMR/frontend) | Frontend SPA written in Angular. |